What Do Producer Do?

 How to Become a Producer

-What education or degrees do I need to become a Producer?
+What education is needed to be a Producer?

 How Long Does it Take to Become a Producer?